Skip to main content

 When to use this package

-• You need direct control over the server instance instead of the automatic @mcp-b/global setup.
+• You need direct control over the browser server instead of the automatic @mcp-b/global setup.

 When not to use this package